omiridoue/sgsss-workflow/README.md

 be seamlessly coupled together.
 It simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure

 This training material was based off the training developed and maintained by [Seqera](https://seqera.io) and released under an open-source license ([CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)) for the benefit of the community.
 You are welcome to reuse these materials according to the terms of the license.
 The training includes material from the [carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/) and [The Turing Way](http://doi.org/10.5281/zenodo.3233853).
-The course material page was designed based off the [workbench](https://carpentries.github.io/sandpaper-docs/).

 ## Data